 Getting Your Home Ready in 6 Easy Steps

 5. Setting Healthy Boundaries: ABTRS is sure you have heard how important it is to establish healthy boundaries.
 A big part of living a life of recovery is being accountable for your actions and being proud of the time and effort into maintaining their sobriety.
-Sometimes healthy boundaries look like strict rules with consequences and other times it looks like leaving the nest.
+Sometimes healthy boundaries look like strict rules with consequences, and other times it looks like leaving the nest.
 Many family members no longer trust their loved ones because of the drug-seeking behaviors that go with active addiction.
-Many loved ones ask, if they do not house their loved one, will they relapse?
-That is a difficult question but like all difficult questions, there are complex answers.
+Many loved ones ask if they do not house their loved one, will they relapse?
+That is a difficult question, but like all difficult questions, there are complex answers.

 Sober living establishments provide your loved one with a strict routine similar to the one in rehab, surrounded by people who are also in recovery, drug, and substance-free environment, and more often than not, sober livings have in-house fellowship meetings.
-Just because you do not house your loved one, doesn’t mean your loved one with turn back to active addiction.
-That healthy boundary of living apart could be the best thing for your relationship that is on the mend.
+Just because you do not house your loved one doesn’t mean your loved one with turn back to active addiction.
+That healthy boundary of living apart could be the best thing for your relationship on the mend.

 Decreasing triggers around the house: If your loved one does continue to reside with you and your family, consider decreasing triggers that could cause a relapse.
-Talking to your addicted loved one about their triggers could ensure a happy healthy environment to live in.
-Triggers vary from person to person but some common triggers are:
+Talking to your addicted loved one about their triggers could ensure a happy, healthy environment to live in.
+Triggers vary from person to person, but some common triggers are: